Hellenic American University Library

 For more detailed instructions please refer to Sharepoint - HAUniv Student Portal - Library services.

-1. To make an Interlibrary Loan request, first search our Databases to make sure that we don’t already have the material.
-We cannot process requests for items held locally.
+1. To make an Interlibrary Loan request, first search our Online Catalogue and Online Resources to make sure that we don’t already have the material.

 2. Then fill out the appropriate form and email it to: This email address is being protected from spambots.
 You need JavaScript enabled to view it.